-It has become increasingly difficult to follow up on all of these leads in a timely manner, as well as to communicate back to those whose ideas have been forwarded.
-However, citrus growers are very interested in following all leads that may provide tools to combat this disease.
-For those who would like to share ideas and perhaps to initiate interaction with CRDF to further explore opportunities, we have established the following procedures to communicate the nature of the idea and to allow for appropriate follow-up.
-By following these simple steps, those interested in seeking to discuss opportunities can assist in the process greatly.
+CRDF, on behalf of Florida citrus growers, is interested in following all leads that may provide tools to combat this disease.
+For those who would like to share ideas and perhaps initiate interaction with CRDF to further explore opportunities, we have established the following procedures to communicate the nature of the idea and allow for appropriate follow-up.
+By following these simple steps, those seeking to discuss opportunities can assist us in responding appropriately.